- How to Write a Convincing Personal Statement for Law School - 3 Killer Examples

 This kind of paper is personal and emotional, but it has some peculiarities.
 Each law school has its rules and accepts only papers that match them.
 If you don’t know the exact number of words, topic preferences, style suggestions, and other items, you won’t be able to meet the demands of the committee in the particular law school.

 Show your personality

-A personal statement for law school is emotional and exciting, but it shouldn’t sound like the next episode of TV show.
-This academic paper must show other people who you are, and which aspirations motivate you to study in a legal field.
-Remember it is not easy to create a story that can influence your future career.
-Try to show how passionate you are, why studying in a law school is your aim, why the admissions committee has to prefer your candidacy among other students.
+A personal statement for a law school is emotional and exciting, but it shouldn’t sound like the next episodes of TV shows.
+Such academic-level papers must demonstrate other people who you are, and which aspirations motivate you to study in a legal field.
+Remember it is not easy to narrate a story that can influence your further careers.
+Try to demonstrate how passionate you are, why studying in a law school is your aim, why the admissions committee has to prefer your candidacy among other students.

 A personal statement is not a resume

 If you want to know how to write a personal statement for a law school, you can be sure that it is not the same as your resume.
 Many students make this mistake and provide another variation of their resumes.
 Don’t become one of them.
 You have to dig deeper to uncover your character, not only professional and life experiences.

 How to Pick a Topic for a Law School Personal Statement?

 Like any other essay, a personal statement starts with a proper topic.
 Picking a good theme can be the key factor in your success.
 We offer you the list of essential questions that will help you to decide what you need to narrate about.